intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Messaging.md

-# Messaging Framework
+# Messaging
 ---

-The messsaging platform implements multiple broker technologies and a common message flow framework implemented in all platform services in the cloud and on the edge.
+The messsaging platform implements multiple broker technologies and a common message flow framework implemented by all platform services, both in the cloud and the edge.

 The topics and targets are summarised below.